A RAILROAD JOB?

 Dueling experts and manipulative interrogation cast a shadow over a conviction

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 In November 2009, following a two-week trial, a New York judge sentenced Adrian Thomas, 27, a father of seven, to the maximum term of 25 years to life for second-degree murder in the death of his 4-month old son thirteen months earlier.
 Thomas was largely convicted on the basis of his admission, after nearly nine hours of interrogation, that he flung the infant onto a mattress to stop him from crying on three successive days, including the day of the boy’s death.
 Thomas said he was frustrated over being jobless and hounded by his wife and in-laws.

 At trial, prosecution medical experts testified that the acts described by Thomas caused the child to suffer severe brain trauma, leading to death.
 Defense experts disagreed.
 They said that the boy’s death resulted from septic shock caused by a serious bacterial infection.
 While there was no disagreement that a serious infection was indeed present – the coroner listed it as a secondary cause of death – the prosecutor criticized the defense experts as being bought and paid for.
 (Click here for an appeals decision that discusses the case in depth.)